minhnt02/My-Phishing-Case-3/README.md

 This was a tough case from the target to the requirements but in the end, the campaign was still successful.

-Lessons learned: Even the strongest cybersecurity organizations have one unfixable weakness - human nature.
+Lessons learned: Even the strongest cybersecurity organizations have one unfixable weakness - human.
 And the power of teamwork and imagination is truly terrifying.